 Dr. Michetti was educated in New York receiving his Doctor of Podiatric Medicine degree in 1968.
 He served in the US Air Force as the chief of the Podiatry section at Andrews Air Force base from 1968-70.
-In 1970 he established his podiatry practice with current locations in Gaithersburg and District Heights, Maryland.
+In 1970 he established his podiatry practice with current locations in Gaithersburg and Suitland, Maryland.

 Dr. Brent Tabor has been in practice in Maryland since 1994.
 He received his undergraduate degree in Biology from University of Maryland in 1988.
 He immediately began his medical training at the Pennsylvania College of Podiatric Medicine (PCPM) in Philadelphia.
 He graduated from PCPM with the Doctor of Podiatric Medicine degree in 1992.

 Dr. Jason Weber has been practicing in the DC Metro area since 2002.
 He received his undergraduate degree in Biology from the University of Pittsburgh.
 He then began his medical training and received his degree from the Ohio College of Podiatric Medicine in Cleveland.
 After graduating, Dr. Weber completed three years of residency training in podiatric medicine and surgery at the University of Pittsburgh Medical Center.